kylpo/notes/Images.md

 "Lazy loading can significantly speed up loading on long pages that include many images *below the fold* by loading them either as needed or when the primary content has finished loading and rendering.
 In addition to performance improvements, using lazy loading can create infinite scrolling experiences."
 - [Images | Web | Google Developers](https://developers.google.com/web/fundamentals/design-and-ui/responsive/images)

-Lazy Load monitors scroll position to load in images based on their proximity to the viewport
+Lazy Load monitors scroll position to load in images based on their proximity to the viewport (usually called a `threshold`)

 ### Deferred Loading
 - Deferred will load every non-main image (usually below the fold) after page load
-  - Necessary for those long, anchor-linked, single page sites
+  - Necessary for those long, anchor-linked, single page sites.
+    - If it were Lazy Loaded, clicking an anchor link with an animated scroll would look janky (since the images would dynamically be load in)
   - [Defer images without jQuery or lazy loading](https://varvy.com/pagespeed/defer-images.html)
     - ![](https://varvy.com/pagespeed/images/pageload.png)
     - ![](https://varvy.com/pagespeed/images/pageload-defer.png)